grimme-lab/xtb_docs/source/sp.rst

-To select the parametrization of the xTB method you can currently choose from three different geometry, frequency and non-covalent interactions (GFN) parametrization, which differ mostly in the cost--accuracy ratio,
+To select the parametrization of the xTB method you can currently choose from three different geometry, frequency and non-covalent interactions (GFN) parametrizations, which differ mostly in the cost--accuracy ratio,

 .. code:: sh